 The majestic rivers and canals of St. Petersburg easily rival those of Amsterdam and Venice.
 Along with its many bridges, those historic rivers and canals are an essential feature of the city, as well as an essential part of any sightseeing itinerary.
-Together with its palaces, parks, and monuments they create a unique poetical image of Saint Petersburg Russia, which almost everyone fall in love.
+Together with its palaces, parks, and monuments, they create a unique poetical image of Saint Petersburg Russia, which almost everyone falls in love with.

 Dubbed as - the Venice of the North - St. Petersburg is a city built on hundreds of islands across the delta of the Neva River, some of which have a unique nature and an interesting history that is well worth visiting.
-From Zayachy Ostrov (Hare Island), where the famous Peter and Paul Fortress was built to Vasilievsky Island, and many others, the list is endless.
+From Zayachy Ostrov (Hare Island), where the famous Peter and Paul Fortress were built to Vasilievsky Island, and many others, the list is endless.

 Considering that the imperial city is built on over 100 islands, the bridges, like the rivers and canals, are an essential part of St. Petersburg's architectural make-up.
 There are over 500 bridges, but only a few are worth mentioning as not all are architectural and technological masterpieces, so interesting to see.
 The not-to-miss bridges are those who raise up late at night from May till July.

-St. Petersburg is one of the greenest major cities of Russia.
+St. Petersburg is one of the greenest major cities in Russia.
 The city offers large areas of green space, including beautiful historic gardens and extensive leisure parks where everyone can take a nice stroll or relax for free, apart from a few exceptions.
-From the famous Summer Garden to the Field of Mars, found out the most interesting parks and gardens of the city.
+From the famous Summer Garden to the Field of Mars, find out the most interesting parks and gardens of the city.

-It is not only palaces and churches, or monuments and several exhibitions that make up St Petersburg's gigantic treasure-house of art and architectural gems, but there are also many interesting city's public buildings to explore, such as the famous Mariinsky Theater, the Alexandrinsky Theater, and the Mikhailovsky Theatre.
+It is not only palaces and churches, or monuments and several exhibitions that make-up St Petersburg's gigantic treasure-house of art and architectural gems, but there are also many interesting city's public buildings to explore, such as the famous Mariinsky Theater, the Alexandrinsky Theater, and the Mikhailovsky Theater.
 Throughout the year inside of these famous building both Russians and visitors enjoy rich traditions of musical theater, drama, and classical music, renowned throughout the world.